pachyderm/docs/content/latest/how-tos/developer-workflow/working-with-pipelines.md

 ## Step 5: Deploy/Update the Pipeline

-As soon as you create a pipeline, Pachyderm spins up one or more Kubernetes pods in which the pipeline code runs.
-By default, after the pipeline finishes running, the pods continue to run while waiting for the new data to be committed into the Pachyderm input repository.
+As soon as you create a pipeline, MLDM spins up one or more Kubernetes pods in which the pipeline code runs.
+By default, after the pipeline finishes running, the pods continue to run while waiting for the new data to be committed into the MLDM input repository.
 You can configure this parameter, as well as many others, in the pipeline specification.

-1. Create a Pachyderm pipeline from the spec:
+1. Create a MLDM pipeline from the spec:

      ```s
      pachctl create pipeline -f my-pipeline.json